mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/Perl/index.md

 ![MAMP](/en/MAMP-PRO-Windows/Languages/Perl/Perl.png)

 *  **Make Perl directly available on the command line**
    Check this option to make the current Perl version available on the command line.
-MAMP PRO uses aliases to provide this functionality.
-When this option is checked the following is added to your `~/.profile` file.
+You can verify this by checking your System PATH in Advanced System Settings > Environment Variables > System Variables.

 {% highlight php %}